 At Cliffside Malibu, we are with our patients every step of the way.
 After our patients have completed a program with us, we offer a comprehensive alumni program and aftercare to create an environment for successful long-term recovery.
 That is our continuum of care promise, and we take it very seriously.

 About Cliffside Malibu

 Addiction treatment is more than just simply getting sober and kicking a bad habit; it is a complex process.
 Many people become overwhelmed and avoid getting the help they need.
 It is important to remember that concepts such as continuum of care and individualized treatment plans are put in place to give the best possible chances of long-term recovery.
 Trusting the process, connecting with the therapists and maintaining an aftercare program can make all the difference.

-Since no two addictions are the same, Cliffside Malibu offers an individualized treatment plan for every client.
-We are committed to providing evidence-based treatment through a continuum of care model including medically supervised detox, residential treatment, day treatment, and outpatient services.
+Because no two addictions are the same, Cliffside Malibu offers an individualized treatment plan for every patient.
+We are committed to providing evidence-based treatment through a continuum of care model including medically supervised detox, residential treatment and intensive outpatient services.
 Our program also includes family therapy and holistic therapy, as well.
 Whether an individual is suffering from substance abuse and/or alcohol addiction, our programs are structured to create a supportive environment where healing can begin.

 In addition to world-class treatment, Cliffside Malibu offers luxury accommodations, a serene environment, five-star dining and plentiful amenities.
 We understand that addiction treatment is a rigorous process.
 Therefore, we provide for your comfort and relaxation at every turn, allowing you to rejuvenate, and meet the demands of treatment with your greatest energy and attention.

 Contact Cliffside Malibu today for more information about our drug and alcohol addiction treatment program.